MicrosoftDocs/sql-docs/docs/relational-databases/databases/database-instant-file-initialization.md

 ## Security considerations

-If [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is installed in a secure physical environment, we recommend enabling instant file initialization as the benefits can outweigh the security risk.
+We recommend enabling instant file initialization as the benefits can outweigh the security risk.

 When using instant file initialization, the deleted disk content is overwritten only as new data is written to the files.
 For this reason, the deleted content might be accessed by an unauthorized principal, until some other data writes on that specific area of the data file.

 While the database file is attached to the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], this information disclosure risk is reduced by the discretionary access control list (DACL) on the file.
 This DACL allows file access only to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service account and the local administrator.
 However, when the file is detached, it may be accessed by a user or service that does not have *SE_MANAGE_VOLUME_NAME*.